The ins & outs of ecommerce payment processors

 For example, in some cases, engaging separately with a Payment Gateway and Payment Processor as opposed to engaging with a Payment Service Provider that offers a one-stop-shop solution, may save you costs and increase the approval rates of transactions.

-On the other hand, this might add logistics and coordination complexity, while increasing the complexity of your ecommerce accounting.
-As a general rule, though, accounting complexities should never be a reason to take or not take a certain business decision.
-These can always be outsourced or automated by using an automated bookkeeping service, like Finaloop.
+On the other hand, this might add logistics and coordination complexity, while increasing the complexity of your ecommerce bookkeeping.
+As a general rule, though, accounting complexities should never be a reason to take or not take a certain business decision, as Finaloop is here to help you.
+Reach out to learn more!

 Excited to do your bookkeeping?
 Didn't think so.